I call on the Taoiseach, Deputy Micheál Martin, to confirm his appointment by the President as Taoiseach and to move the motion.

 Ag obair in éineacht le Fianna Fáil agus an Páirtí Glas beidh muid in an ann téarnamh geilleagrach ár dtíre a stiúradh, poist agus rathúnas a thabhairt ar ais, dul i ngleic le torthaí na paindéime agus gníomhú ar athrú aeráide atá riachtanach chun ár dtír agus ár bpláinéad a chaomhnú.
 Our country has been through a terrible emergency in which many people have lost their lives and more have had to live with illness and fear of illness.
 Jobs have been lost, businesses destroyed and our economy upended.
 Across the world, countries have been badly affected by Covid-19 and are being affected by the consequences of climate breakdown.
 This Government will take the transformative action required to rebuild what has been swept away, repair what has been damaged and renew what has been lost.
 The mission of this new Government is, therefore, a simple one.
 We seek to be a Government of action that will deliver the kind of change that people demanded in the last election, a change not defined by one party but rather by the policies, priorities and actions we take as a new Government.

-We seek to be a Government of enterprise, creating jobs and preparing for the jobs and workplaces of the future, driving our economic recovery and improving quality of life for all our people.
+We seek to be a Government of enterprise, creating jobs and preparing for the jobs and workplaces of the future, driving our economic recovery and improving the quality of life for all our people.
 We seek to be a Government of engagement, engaging with our citizens and countries around the world, at the heart of the European Union and offering leadership in the United Nations.
 Our parties have very different histories and temperaments but we are united by a determination to help Ireland to recover and thrive.
 We have respect for each other's policies, beliefs and values and we will work through any differences that arise for the greater good.

 This Government must hit the ground running, starting today.
 We must get places reopened and people back to work and repair what has been damaged.
 Next month, we will unveil the July stimulus to kick-start our economy.
 Its recovery fund will be targeted to increase domestic demand and employment and deliver balanced regional growth.
 I believe we have the opportunity to drive strategic change through our small and medium enterprises, accelerate job creation, decarbonise the economy, ensure Ireland is at the forefront of the digital future and bring about a more equal economy for all.